 Again, that is cheap by American standards, and I know many generous people who could help.

-I even have a Pakistani friend, who will be going to Pakistan in August, and will be able to visit our little school!
+I even have a friend, who will be going there in August, and will be able to visit our little school!
 My dream is to visit the school myself in a year or two.